Speak to our specialist nurses

 Speak to our specialist nurses on our free Support Line if you have any questions about radiotherapy, chemoradiotherapy, or your treatment options.

 Radiotherapy treatment will vary depending on your pancreatic cancer diagnosis and the type of radiotherapy you are having.
 You will go to the hospital for each treatment but you won’t need to stay overnight.

-Chemoradiotherapy is chemotherapy together with radiotherapy.
+Sometimes radiotherapy is used with chemotherapy.
+This is called chemoradiotherapy.
 The chemotherapy may make the cancer cells more sensitive to the radiotherapy, making it more effective.

 You will usually have chemotherapy on its own for three to six months to begin with.
 You will then have a CT scan.
 If this shows that the cancer has not grown, you will start chemoradiotherapy.

-The chemotherapy drug most often used with radiotherapy is capecitabine, which is taken as a tablet.
-You will have radiotherapy and capecitabine every day from Monday to Friday, for five to six weeks.
+The chemotherapy drug most often used with radiotherapy is capecitabine, which is a tablet that you can take at home.
+You will have radiotherapy and capecitabine every day from Monday to Friday, for three to six weeks.

 The team who will plan and deliver your treatment may include these health professionals.

-They will work together to make sure the radiotherapy is accurately delivered.
+They will work together to make sure your radiotherapy is delivered accurately and safely.

 You may be asked not to eat for two hours before your planning session, but you might be given some water to drink.
-To make sure everything is exactly the same for treatment, you will normally have to do this before each treatment session.
+To make sure everything is exactly the same for treatment, you will normally have to do the same before each treatment session.

-After the planning session the radiotherapy team will make a treatment plan for you.
+After the planning session, the radiotherapy team will produce a treatment plan for you.
 This means there will usually be a gap of two to three weeks between planning and the start of treatment.
 Your radiotherapy team will be able to tell you exactly how long you may need to wait.